|Producers||Kira Simon-Kennedy, Nathan Truesdell|

 Kira Simon-Kennedy (Producer) is the co-founder & director of China Residencies, a multifaceted arts nonprofit that has supported over 70 different international creative exchanges to China since its inception in 2013.
 She is currently a fellow at NEW INC, the New Museum’s incubator for art, design & technology, as well as the IFP Made in NY Media Center, creating Rivet, a platform to connect creative people with opportunities worldwide.
 Her first feature film a producer, Days of Gray, live-scored by the Icelandic orchestral band Hjaltalin, played festivals worldwide in 2013.
 She has produced over 50 short documentaries about China’s underground music scene for the Beijing-based record label Modern Sky, and is producing a documentary series for the British Council on the creative scenes in China’s 2nd and 3rd tier cities.
 Kira produced Jessica’s award-winning short documentary Commodity City, and splits her time between China, France, and the US.

-Nathan Truesdell (Producer) has over a decade of documentary experience and was selected for the inaugural DOC NYC 40 Under 40 list.
-He recently directed and edited the award-winning short Balloonfest, directed The Water Slide, and directed the series The Art of Making Money produced by Field of Vision and released by Topic.
-Truesdell was the main cinematographer on Speaking Is Difficult and a producer of Peace in the Valley, both premiering in the shorts competition at Sundance 2016.
-He produced documentaries such as Michael Palmieri and Donal Mosher’s The Gospel of Eureka, AJ Schnack and David Wilson’s We Always Lie to Strangers, and Schnack’s Convention and Caucus.
+Nathan Truesdell (Producer, Cinematographer) has over a decade of documentary experience and was selected for the inaugural DOC NYC 40 Under 40 list.
+His directorial work includes the award-winning Balloonfest, The Water Slide, the Field of Vision produced series The Art of Making Money and It’s Coming!
+He was the camera department head for the HBO series How to with John Wilson (2020).
+Truesdell was the main cinematographer on Speaking is Difficult and a producer of Peace in the Valley, both premiering in the shorts competition at Sundance 2016.
+He has produced documentaries such as We Always Lie to Strangers (SXSW, 2013), Caucus (Hot Docs, 2013), and Convention (LAFF, 2010), and co-produced The Gospel of Eureka (SXSW, 2018).
 Truesdell was DOP for the Al Jazeera America series Midterms.
-He shot Mia Donovan’s Deprogrammed and was a cinematographer and editor on Nick Berardini’s Killing Them Safely as well as art directing the narrative film You’re Next.
-He is a producer of The Cinema Eye Honors.
+He was a cinematographer on Deprogrammed (Tribeca, 2015) and was a cinematographer and editor on Killing Them Safely (Tribeca, 2015).
+He also served as art director for the narrative film You’re Next (TIFF, 2011).